We’re embracing seasonal eating again with this recipe. Pumpkin soup is a true taste of autumn.

 We are eternally grateful to those stall holders who cut their pumpkins into segments for novices like us.

-We’re even more grateful when, on a rare occasion, we see a stall selling bite-sized chunks of peeled pumpkin already bagged up.
+We’re even more grateful when, on a rare occasion, we see a stall selling bite-sized chunks of the peeled flesh of the pumpkin already bagged up.
 Wonderful!

 Let’s Make Pumpkin Soup